Italian simple future tense

 How to use Italian direct object pronouns with the present perfect tense

-I already explained that when we form “passato prossimo” with the auxiliary verb “averethe past participle never agrees with the subject pronouns (io, tu, lui, lei, noi, voi, loro).
+When we form "passato prossimo" with the auxiliary verb avere, the past participle never agrees with the subject pronouns (io, tu, lui/lei, noi, voi, loro).
 However, if we use a direct pronoun to replace a noun, we must agree the past participle with the pronoun.

 Italian preposition A